Michalis Tsairelis

-Michalis Tsairelis (alternate spellings: Michail, Michailis, Mihalis) (Greek: Μιχάλης Τσαϊρέλης; born February 23, 1988) is a Greek professional basketball player who last played for Kolossos Rodou of the Greek Basketball League.
+Michalis Tsairelis (alternate spellings: Michail, Michailis, Mihalis) (Greek: Μιχάλης Τσαϊρέλης; born February 23, 1988) is a Greek professional basketball player for Doxa Lefkadas of the GBL.
 Standing at 2.08 m tall, he plays at the power forward and center positions.

 Professional career

 After playing with the Apollon Kalamarias in the Greek minors, during the 2006–07 season, Tsairelis began his professional career with Aris, in the Greek Basket League, during the 2007–08 season.
 He spent the 2008–09 season with AEL 1964, and the 2009–10 season with Trikala 2000.
 He then returned to Aris for the next two seasons, before joining PAOK in 2012.

 He then moved to the Spanish League club Canarias in 2014.
 He joined the Greek EuroLeague club Olympiacos in February 2015.

 On August 5, 2016, Tsairelis signed a two-year contract with Aris.
 After a very successful 2018-19 campaign with Promitheas Patras, Tsairelis signed a two-year contract with Ifaistos Limnou on July 3, 2019.

 On July 28, 2020, Tsairelis moved back to Thessaloniki for Iraklis.
 On March 11, 2021, he transferred to Peristeri, replacing Ioannis Bourousis.

 On August 3, 2021, Tsairelis signed with Larisa.
 In 35 league games, he averaged 7.4 points, 2.9 rebounds and 1 assist, playing around 21 minutes per contest.

 On July 29, 2022, Tsairelis returned to Promitheas Patras.
 In 24 domestic league matches, he averaged 4.7 points and 2.2 rebounds, playing around 14 minutes per contest.

 On June 26, 2023, Tsairelis signed a two-year contract with PAOK, returning to the club after nine seasons.

+After spending the 2024–25 campaign with Kolossos Rodou, Tsairelis returned to Aris on November 25, 2025.